Translation Covers Among Triangular Billiard Surfaces

+In this case, Lemma \ref{singular inequality lemma} implies that $f$ can only be a degree 2 balanced cover.
+Thus we are done by Lemma \ref{balanced cover lemma}.

-If $Y$ has no singular vertex classes, then since $Q$ is odd, we must have $Y=X(1,1,1)$\,.
+\begin{case} $Y$ has no singular vertex classes. \end{case} In this case, since $Q_Y$ is odd, we must have $Y=X(1,1,1)$\,.
 There are only two surfaces with a $Q$-value of 6: they are $X(1,1,4)$ and $X(1,2,3)$, and each of these surfaces covers $X(1,1,1)$ as described in Lemma \ref{right-isosceles lemma}.
-If $Y$ has three singular vertex classes, then Equation \eqref{singular inequality} implies that $f$ can only be a degree 2 balanced cover.
-Thus we are done by Lemma \ref{balanced cover lemma}.